Travel document: Identity cards

-Certain jurisdictions permit (or in China's case require) the use of identity cards to clear border controls.
+Certain jurisdictions permit the use of identity cards to clear border controls.
 For instance, when travelling between India and Nepal or Bhutan, Indian citizens may utilise national voter ID cards, ration cards, or national identity cards.
 Indian citizens may also obtain identity slips at the Indian consulate in Phuentsholing if they intend to proceed beyond city limits as Phuentsholing, the financial capital of Bhutan, is de facto within India's visa and customs area.
 When travelling to India, citizens of Nepal and Bhutan can utilise similar documents.
 Children may use birth certificates as proof of identity.
 Similarly, many Mercosur countries reciprocally permit travel using identity cards.

+Permanent residents of Hong Kong and Macau SARs do not require passports when travelling in either region regardless of their citizenship status.
+Hong Kong residents can enjoy 1 year visa-free access to Macau and Macau residents can enjoy 180 days visa-free access to Hong Kong.
+But such non-permanent residents of Hong Kong and Macau who possess a Hong Kong Document of Identity for Visa Purposes or Visit Permit for Residents of Macao to HKSAR to travel in either region with identity cards for up to 30 days.

-In western Europe, travel using identity cards is relatively common for citizens of the European Economic Area and adjacent territories.
+In Western Europe, travel using identity cards is relatively common for citizens of the European Economic Area and adjacent territories.
 Within the Schengen Area, there are limited border controls in place and national identity cards may be used to clear them.
 Since August 2021, identity cards within the European Economic Area have been standardised under EU Regulation 2019/1157.
 The new standard is intended to replace and harmonise the various identity card models currently in use across the European Union (EU) and the European Economic Area (EEA).

 Citizens of Lebanon and Jordan do not require passports when travelling in either country if they are carrying ID cards, while citizens of the Cooperation Council for the Arab States of the Gulf countries need only national ID cards (also referred to as civil ID cards) to cross the borders of council countries.